Aesthetics of Hate: Recording

-After "Slanderous" and "Beautiful Mourning", "Aesthetics of Hate" was the third song that was written for Machine Heads album The Blackening.
+After "Slanderous" and "Beautiful Mourning", "Aesthetics of Hate" was the third song that was written for Machine Head's album The Blackening.
 Flynn originally presented it to the band as "The Thrashterpiece" which became the songs working title, because according to Flynn "it owes a huge debt to the band Exodus, [there's] a lot of Bay Area thrash worship going on in this song."
 In February 2005, Machine Head had penned a rough version of "Aesthetics of Hate".
 A 13-track November 2005 demo featured the song, although it contained what Flynn described as a "totally fucking lame 'Angel of Death' rip off.
 I hated it every time we played it so I was glad to see that part go!"
-The band entered Sharkbite Studios, in Oakland, California on August 21, 2006 to begin recording.
+The band entered Sharkbite Studios, in Oakland, California on August 21, 2006, to begin recording.
 Production duties were handled by Flynn with assistance from Mark Keaton, and mixing by Colin Richardson.